Sinus Congestion: Causes, Symptoms & Support Strategies

 Acupressure Technique

-For immediate relief for sinus congestion, you may try a simple acupressure technique.
+For immediate relief from sinus congestion, you may try a simple acupressure technique.
 Place and push your tongue against the top of your mouth.
 Instead of aiming for a specific point, simply push it flat against the roof.
 Then put your finger between your eyebrows and apply some pressure.

 Hold this position for about 20 seconds.
 Chances are, you will feel your sinuses beginning to drain.
-Remember, this strategy is only for temporary symptoms relief that you can use alongside my other recommendations for immune support.
+Remember, this strategy is only for temporary symptom relief that you can use alongside my other recommendations for immune support.

 Diffuse Essential Oils